raygun101/MarkupKit/README.md

 </LMRowView>
 ```

 In iOS 11, the `layoutMarginLeading` and `layoutMarginTrailing` properties map directly to the view's directional edge insets.
-In iOS 10 and earlier, they are applied dynamically based on the current text direction.
+In iOS 10 and earlier, they are applied dynamically based on the system text direction.

 ### Touch Interaction
 By default, layout views do not consume touch events.
 Touches that occur within the layout view but do not intersect with a subview are ignored, allowing the event to pass through the view.
 Assigning a non-`nil` background color to a layout view will cause the view to begin consuming events.